 Actress Kirstie Alley dies at 71 following battle with cancer

-Actress Kirstie Alley, known for her breakout role in the sitcom "Cheers," has died after battling cancer.
+Actress Kirstie Alley, known for her breakout role in the sitcom "Cheers," has died after a recent battle with cancer.
 She was 71.

 "We are sad to inform you that our incredible, fierce and loving mother has passed away after a battle with cancer, only recently discovered," her children True and Lillie Parker said on Alley's Twitter.
 "She was surrounded by her closest family and fought with great strength, leaving us with a certainty of her never-ending joy of living and whatever adventures lie ahead."